Skip to content

 Accessibility

 • Disabled parking on drive.
 Ramped access to rear patio and WC.
-Path adjacent to herb border also accessible to wheelchair.
+Path adjacent to herb border and lawn access in dry weather.

 • Share this garden